section-engineering-education/engineering-education/content/articles/Factor-that-affects-the-performance-deep-learning-systems/index.md

 In data optimization, a few factors are considered like;

 1.`The need for additional datasets into the deep learning system:` Having more depth of knowledge about a system model is the best savage for accuracy in deep learning.
 Allow the additional facts to speak for themselves rather than relying on assumptions and questionable relationships.
 Models that have more data are more accurate and better.
-As far as I'm aware, we don't have the ability to add more data.
+In such a situation as this, Individauls do not have the ability to add more data.
 In some projects, for example, we don't have the option of increasing the training data size.
-However, if you're working on a company project, I strongly advise you to ask for more details if it's possible.
+However, if you're working on a company project, It is strongly advisible that you to ask for more details if it's possible.
 As a result, working with small data sets will be more straightforward.
 As a result of these modifications, the training set's overfitting is decreased.

 #### Algorithm Tuning
 Parameters are known to drive deep learning algorithms.
 The result of the learning process is heavily influenced by these variables.
 Parameter tuning is the process of determining the best value for each parameter in order to increase the model's accuracy.
 To fine-tune these factors, you must first grasp their meaning and how they affect the model individually.
 This technique can be repeated with a variety of successful system models.
 It's impossible to predict which deep learning algorithm will suit your system the best.

-When I'm presented with a new situation and don't have access to a deep research method that can quickly assist me in achieving my objectives, I look at a few options and attempt them all.
+When presented with a new situation and don't have access to a deep research method that can quickly be of assistance in achieving the required objectives, it is best to look at a few options and attempt them all.
 Deep learning (CNNs, RNNs, and so on) and traditional machine learning techniques such as [Random Forests, Gradient Boosting]( https://www.analyticsvidhya.com/blog/2015/06/tuning-random-forest-model/) , and so on.
 Rank the outcomes of all your trials and focus your efforts on the best-performing algorithms.

 #### Hyper-Parameter Optimization